nasa/delta/delta/config/README.md

  * `regions`: A list of region names to look for in WKT files associated with images.
  * `wkt_dir`: Directory to look for WKT files in.
 If not specified they are expected to be in the same folders as input images.
  * `results_file`: Write a copy of the output statistics to this file
+ * `metrics`: Include either losses or metrics here as specified in the Train section.
+Currently some metrics will throw an exception when used this way, more support for them is planned.

 ```Sample config entries:
 classify: